David Smith (murderer): Murder of Amanda Walker

 On 25 April 1999 Smith raped, murdered and mutilated 21-year-old sex worker Amanda Walker after picking her up from Sussex Gardens in Paddington in the early hours.
 Earlier in the night he had attended an "adult" party and he claimed at trial that he left feeling "randy" and was "looking for a bit of fun" and so drove to Paddington red light district.
 A popular BBC documentary named Paddington Green had previously centred on this red light district.
 Witnesses spotted Smith picking up Walker near Paddington station.
-Her blood-soaked clothes were found near to Smith's home in an alley in Hanworth, west London later in the day, but Walker was missing and an "aggravated missing person inquiry" was set up by police.
+Her blood-soaked clothes were found near Smith's home in an alley in Hanworth, west London later in the day, but Walker was missing and an "aggravated missing person inquiry" was set up by police.
 Six weeks later her naked body was found many miles away in the gardens of the Royal Horticultural Society in Wisley, Surrey.
 Her body was so badly decomposed that a pathologist could not be certain of a cause of death, but the mutilation made it clear that it had been as a result of foul play.
 Reports on the mutilation of the body led the press to compare the murder to a Jack the Ripper killing.

 Smith had already been arrested by the time the body was discovered, as police had checked the database of local sex offenders and found that Smith's DNA matched exactly to blood found on Walker's clothing.
-While in prison he then boasted of murdering and mutilating Walker to his cell mate, who informed police.
+While in prison he then boasted of murdering and mutilating Walker to his cellmate, who informed police.
 At his 1999 trial Smith put forward the same defence that he had used in the Crump trial, claiming he that had met up with her and engaged in sexual acts but he left her unharmed and did not murder her.
 He claimed his blood being found on Walker's clothes was the result of him tripping and hitting his face on the pavement after leaving the party earlier in the night, causing him to bleed on her when he met up with her.
 The jury did not believe his story and convicted him of the murder.
 In his final remarks, the trial judge noted that Smith had shown no remorse, stating "you are extremely dangerous to women and clearly will remain so".
 The lead detective of the inquiry, DCI Norman McKinlay, said that Smith was a "very dangerous man".